Installation Step 3: Position the Boundary Wire

 Lay out the Boundary Wire using your proposed boundary, and test the system BEFORE burying the wire or attaching it to an existing fence.
 This will make any layout changes easier.
 Work carefully, a nick in the wire insulation can diminish the signal strength and create a weak area where your dog can escape.

-Running the Boundary Wire parallel to and within five feet of electrical wires, neighboring containment systems, telephone wires, television or antenna cables, or satellite dishes will cause an inconsistent signal.
+Running the Boundary Wire parallel to and within 1.5 metres of electrical wires, neighbouring containment systems, telephone wires, television or antenna cables, or satellite dishes will cause an inconsistent signal.
 If you must cross any of these, do so at 90-degree angles (perpendicularly).
-If separating your Boundary Wire by at least five feet from a neighboring containment system’s wire does not reduce the inconsistent signal, contact the Customer Care Center at 1-800-732-0144.
+If separating your Boundary Wire by at least 1.5 metres from a neighbouring containment system’s wire does not reduce the inconsistent signal, contact us.

 To Twist the Boundary Wire (3A)